ReUSE Minnesota works to document the environmental impacts of the reuse, repair, and rental industry.

 Mr. Michael Recycles Bicycles

 Enter our prize drawings.
 Several Minnesota companies have donated products made from recycled materials or durable packs made to last for generations.

 Second-hand fashion is first rate!
-Check out the “Second Hand Fashion is for Everyone!” fashion show (August 24 at noon at the Sustainability Stage), and look over the outfits from local second hand clothing stores modeled by three mannequins each day of the fair.
+Check out the “Second Hand Fashion is for Everyone!” fashion show (August 24 at noon and 2 p.m. on the Sustainability Stage), and look over the outfits from local second hand clothing stores modeled by three mannequins each day of the fair.